SCCapstone/DKMS/README.md

 # Testing

-In 492 you will write automated tests.
-When you do you will need to add a section that explains how to run them.

-The unit tests are in `/test/unit`.
+The unit tests use the regexep '*.test.ts'

-The behavioral tests are in `/test/casper/`.
+The e2e tests are in '/cypress/e2e'.

 ## Testing Technology

-In some cases you need to install test runners, etc. Explain how.
+Make sure to run 'yarn install' before testing.

 ## Running Tests

-Explain how to run the automated tests.
+In one terminal run the application using 'yarn dev'.
+Then in a second terminal run the tests using 'yarn test'.
+A window will pop up prompting you to choose E2E testing or component testing.
+Once one is picked, those tests will run.

 # Authors